couchbase-examples/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 ### Running The Tests

-We have defined unit tests using [pytest](https://docs.pytest.org/en/7.4.x/) for all the API end points.
-The unit tests use the same database configuration as the application.
-For the unit tests, we perform the operation using the API and confirm the results by checking the documents in the database.
+We have defined integration tests using [pytest](https://docs.pytest.org/en/7.4.x/) for all the API end points.
+The integration tests use the same database configuration as the application.
+For the tests, we perform the operation using the API and confirm the results by checking the documents in the database.
 For example, to check the creation of the document by the API, we would call the API to create the document and then read the same document directly from the database using the CouchbaseClient and compare them.
 After the tests, the documents are cleaned up.

 The tests including the fixtures and helpers for the tests are configured in the `conftest.py` file in the tests folder.

-To run the standard unit tests, use the following commands:
+To run the tests, use the following commands:

 ```bash
 cd src
 python -m pytest
 ```

-## Conclusion

-In this tutorial, we saw how to build a basic REST API with Couchbase in Python using Flask.
-We used the key-value operations in Couchbase for Create, Read, Update and Delete (CRUD) operations and used SQL++ queries to fetch documents based on user input.

 ### Appendix 1: Extending API by Adding New Entity